 - The inclusion of students as stakeholders in the governance of institutions of theological education.

-While not all of this feedback made it into the text of the proposed redeveloped standards, ATFE was heard.
-Keep up with the redevelopment here.
+While not all of this feedback made it into the text of the proposed redeveloped standards, ATFE was heard, and revisions are accessed here.

-You can view the PowerPoint from ATS Executive Director Frank Yamada’s address to us here
+You can download the PowerPoint from ATS Executive Director Frank Yamada’s address to us here.

 Recommended Standards for field education, compliments of EATFE